A Digital Twin Framework for Decision-Support and Optimization of EV Charging Infrastructure in Localized Urban Systems: Methodology

-Figure \ref{fig:process_EV}, adapted and expanded from \citep{vanderKam2019, lee-2020}, illustrates the state transition process of the vehicle agent, detailing its decision-making in selecting parking and charging slots.
-Similar to prior studies that limited simulations to home–work travel due to simplifications and data constraints \citep{novosel-2015, lopez-2021}, our model also focuses on these two primary activity types to represent typical urban mobility relevant to EV charging.
-Vehicles begin in a Resting State and proceed to the campus gate at the start time of their work.
 A key distinction between gasoline vehicles and EVs lies in the "Do Assign Slot" function, which determines parking or charging slots based on the state of charge (SoC) and individual preferences.
+To preserve model generality and represent stochasticity in user behavior, the State of Charge (SoC) for each EV is randomized at the beginning of every simulation day, independent of the prior day’s travel history.
+This stochastic re-initialization of both agent schedules and initial SoC ensures behavioral heterogeneity and captures the dynamic variability inherent in charging demand.
+Such a simplification is methodologically necessary, as the precise estimation of daily trip distances and incremental energy depletion would necessitate continuous, high-resolution trajectory tracking, data that is currently unavailable in this specific urban context.
+Consequently, this design maintains robust dynamic variability across simulation cycles by focusing on the primary determinant of charging requirements: the SoC upon arrival.
 Vehicles with SoC $\leq$ 35\% prioritize charging while those with SoC between 35\% and 70\% decide to charge based on a predefined probability.
 Vehicles with SoC $\geq$ 70\% are considered sufficiently charged and are randomly assigned to inactive charging ports instead.
 Charging and station preferences (\textit{priority\_des} and \textit{priority\_fast}) influence slot selection.

-The model continuously updates parameters like energy production, SoC of EV and traffic flow.
+The model continuously updates parameters like energy production, the SoC of EVs and traffic flow.
 At the end of the day, key performance indicators are aggregated and visualized to evaluate system performance and identify opportunities for optimization.